Enter Inc. Terms of Service

 It is your responsibility to determine what, if any, taxes apply to the transactions you complete via the Services, and any profit or loss you obtain therefrom, and it is your responsibility to collect, report, withhold, and remit the correct taxes to the appropriate tax authorities.

 Company may make available certain services for free and may charge fees for other service offerings.
 We will provide notice via our Services of any charges applicable to the use of any of our Services.
-Unless an alternative price structure has been quoted to a business our standard price structure will apply.
+Unless an alternative price structure has been quoted to a business in writing, such as in an order or pricing schedule, our standard price structure will apply.

 We may, in our sole discretion and without liability to you, with or without prior notice and at any time, modify or discontinue, temporarily or permanently, any portion of our Services.

-In the event of any Force Majeure Event (as defined in Section 23.5), breach of these Terms, or any other event that would make provision of the Services commercially unreasonable for Company, we may, in our discretion and without liability to you, with or without prior notice, suspend your access to all or a portion of our Services.
-We may terminate your access to the Services in our sole discretion, immediately and without prior notice, and delete or deactivate your Wallet and all related information and files in such account without liability to you, including, for instance, in the event that you breach any term of these Terms.
+In the event of any Force Majeure Event (as defined in Section 22.5), breach of these Terms, or any other event that would make provision of the Services commercially unreasonable for Company, we may, in our discretion and without liability to you, with or without prior notice, suspend your access to all or a portion of our Services.
+We may terminate your access to the Services in our sole discretion, immediately and without prior notice, and delete or deactivate your account and all related information and files in such account without liability to you, for any reason or for no reason, including, for instance, in the event that you breach any term of these Terms.
 Upon termination, we will discontinue your access to the Service as described above.

-You acknowledge and agree that there are risks associated with utilizing an Internet-based, services including, but not limited to, the risk of failure of hardware, software, and Internet connections, the risk of malicious software introduction, and the risk that third parties may obtain unauthorized access to information stored with your Wallet, including, but not limited to your Payment Methods.
+You acknowledge and agree that there are risks associated with utilizing an Internet-based, services including, but not limited to, the risk of failure of hardware, software, and Internet connections, the risk of malicious software introduction, and the risk that third parties may obtain unauthorized access to information stored with your account.
 You acknowledge and agree that Company will not be responsible for any communication failures, disruptions, errors, distortions, or delays you may experience when using the Services, however caused.

-Company takes no responsibility for and will not be liable for any losses, damages, or claims arising from the use of our Services, including, but not limited to, any losses, damages, or claims arising from (a) a Wallet being accessed by a third party guessing your credentials through luck or trial and error, (b) server failure or data loss, (c) compromised phone access to accounts, (d) incorrectly constructed transactions; (e) "phishing," viruses, third-party attacks, or any other unauthorized third-party activities, or (f) any unauthorized access to our Services via your Wallet or Profile.
+Company takes no responsibility for and will not be liable for any losses, damages, or claims arising from the use of our Services, including, but not limited to, any losses, damages, or claims arising from (a) an account being accessed by a third party guessing your credentials through luck or trial and error, (b) server failure or data loss, (c) compromised phone access to accounts, (d) incorrectly constructed transactions; (e) "phishing," viruses, third-party attacks, or any other unauthorized third-party activities, or (f) any unauthorized access to our Services via your account or Profile